tudat-team/tudat-space/docs/source/_src_api/state_propagation.rst

           .. literalinclude:: /_src_snippets/simulation/environment_setup/req_setup.cpp
              :language: cpp

-First, a ``SingleArcDynamicsSimulator`` is created using the system of bodies, integrator settings, and propagator settings objects.
+First, a ``SingleArcSimulator`` is created using the system of bodies, integrator settings, and propagator settings objects.
 Tudat will then automatically read and setup the simulation accordingly.
-The state history is retrieved in the next line by accessing the ``state_history`` attribute of the ``DynamicsSimulator``.
+The state history is retrieved in the next line by accessing the ``state_history`` attribute of the ``Simulator``.
 The ``state_history`` attribute is of type dictionary (Python) or map (C++) and contains the state of the propagated body at each epoch, which can be exported or used for subsequent analysis.

 It's important to realize that, *regardless* of the formulation of the equations of motion (Cowell, Gauss-Kepler, etc.), the ``state_history`` attribute will always provide the results of the propagation, converted to Cartesian elements (for the case of translational dynamics).